 Transporter shall return all Credit Support instruments to the User which Short-Term GTA cease to be valid and toward whom Transporter has no claims, within five (5) Business Days.

-CAPACITY PRODUCTS
+Standard CAPACITY PRODUCTS

 Introduction

-The Transporter offers to Users its Gas Transmission Services as Capacity Products, which are contracted either as Firm Capacity or Interruptible Capacity, in Physical Flow Direction or in Commercial Reverse Flow, for a period of one (1) Gas Year or for a period shorter than one (1) Gas Year.
+The Transporter offers to Users its Gas Transmission Services as Standard Capacity Products, which are contracted either as Firm Capacity or Interruptible Capacity, in Physical Flow Direction or in Commercial Reverse Flow, for a period of one (1) Gas Year or for a period shorter than one (1) Gas Year.

 Transporter offers:

-Firm Yearly Capacity, as Firm Capacity in the Physical Flow Direction for a period of one (1) Gas Year, which is offered only in case of the Surrender, cessation of the Long-Term GTA and in case from the Article 9.4 of this Network Code ("Firm Yearly Capacity");
+Firm Yearly Capacity, as Firm Capacity in the Physical Flow Direction for a period of one (1) Gas Year, which is offered only in case of the Surrender, cessation of the Long-Term GTA and in cases from Articles 8.5 and 9.4 of this Network Code ("Firm Yearly Capacity");

 Firm Short-Term Capacity, as Firm Capacity in the Physical Flow Direction for a period shorter than one (1) Gas Year ("Firm Short-Term Capacity");